Factory for the production of bricks from waste. "Bricks made from recycled materials - reliable and economical!" Blocks from construction waste

 Waste is money, not a problem

-We are accustomed to living, mindlessly believing that the air will always be clean, and the water in the tap will always be drinkable without harm to health.
-We take out the garbage in containers or just throw it on the sidewalks (and sometimes on the lawns), naively believing that all this plastic, glass, paper, metals, rags - all this will disappear somewhere by itself.
+We are used to living, thoughtlessly believing that the air will always be clean, and the water in the tap will always be drinkable without harm to health.
+We take out garbage in containers or simply throw it on the sidewalks (and sometimes on lawns), naively believing that all this plastic, glass, paper, metals, rags - all this will disappear somewhere by itself.

-Indeed, many household waste - wood, textiles, grass, leaves - are recycled by microorganisms.
-However, man in the course of his development has created many synthetic chemicals that are not found in nature and, therefore, are not capable of undergoing natural decomposition.
-Plastic, for example, currently accounts for up to 8% by weight and 30% by volume of packaging materials.
-At the same time, the absolute amount of plastic waste in developed countries is doubling every ten years.
-In addition to plastic, more than 10 thousand new chemicals are synthesized every year in the world, and most of them, after they are no longer needed, can have an adverse effect on nature for many years.
-Unfortunately, manufacturers, having created a new product, are not responsible for what will happen to it after it has served its time (V. Bylinsky.
-Garbage catastrophe / World of news. - January, 2005.
+Indeed, many household wastes - wood, textiles, grass, leaves - are utilized by microorganisms.
+However, man in the process of his development created many synthetic chemical substances, which do not occur in nature and therefore cannot undergo natural decomposition.
+Plastic, for example, currently accounts for up to 8% of the weight and 30% of the volume of packaging materials.
+At the same time, the absolute amount plastic waste V developed countries doubles every ten years.
+In addition to plastic, more than 10 thousand new chemical substances are synthesized every year in the world, and most of them, after they become unnecessary, can have an adverse effect on nature for many years.
+Unfortunately, manufacturers, having created new products, are not responsible for what happens to them after they serve their life (V. Bylinsky.
+Garbage disaster / World of News. - January, 2005.
 No. 2 (576)).

 If we talk about Russia as a whole, then every year about 7 billion tons of all types of waste are generated in the country.
-By now, about 80 billion tons of municipal solid waste have already been accumulated.
-And according to experts, in 2.5 years the volume of garbage generated in large cities can double.
+Only solid household waste To date, about 80 billion tons have already been accumulated.
+And according to experts, in 2.5 years the volume of major cities garbage can double in size.

 And you can use this resource in different ways.
-For example, the zealous Japanese not only recycle up to 80% of the generated waste, but also the “tails” (non-recyclable part of the waste) remaining after processing also find useful use.
-In order to win back the much-needed land from the ocean, Japan uses compacted garbage to build dams.
-So, Odaiba is actually a "garbage" island.
-The second (less famous, but no less beautiful) of the "garbage" islands is Tennozu.
-By the way, if Odaiba is known in Japan as a place for romantic dates, then Tennozu is the place of residence of the wealthy metropolitan public.
+For example, the thrifty Japanese not only recycle up to 80% of the waste generated, but also find the “tails” remaining after processing (the non-recyclable part of the waste) useful application.
+To reclaim much-needed land from the ocean, Japan is using compacted garbage to build dams.
+So, Odaiba is actually a “garbage” island.
+The second (less known, but no less beautiful) of the “trash” islands is Tennozu.
+By the way, if Odaiba is known in Japan as a place for romantic dates, then Tennozu is the residence of the wealthy metropolitan public.

-In Russia, against the backdrop of a generally undeveloped waste management system, the Moscow waste management system is perhaps one of the best today.
-It is difficult to name any technology known in the world for working with solid waste, which would not be used in one form or another in the capital.
-But it is especially pleasing that today the city government is confidently heading for the systematic industrial processing of municipal waste.
+In Russia, against the backdrop of a generally undeveloped systemic waste management system, the Moscow waste management system is perhaps one of the best today.
+It is difficult to name any technology known in the world for working with solid waste that would not be used in one form or another in the capital.
+But what is especially pleasing is that today the city government is confidently heading towards a systemic industrial processing municipal waste.

-However, the trend of a forced sharp decrease in the resource of landfill waste was determined.
+However, a trend has emerged towards a forced sharp reduction in the resource of landfill waste disposal.
 In this regard, technologies are of particular relevance, as a result of which it becomes possible to significantly reduce the load on landfills, and moreover, to make them environmentally friendly.
-Modern technical solutions also allow to solve this problem.
+Modern technical solutions can also solve this problem.

 Technological principles of waste management

-All used modern integrated municipal waste management systems traditionally consist of the following main blocks that perform the following main functions:
+All modern integrated control systems used municipal waste traditionally consist of the following main blocks, performing the following main functions:

 • waste collection (mainly container sites);